No products in the cart.

 The Caterpillar company have their origins in tractors and farm machinery.
 The Caterpillar name came from the first use of a continuous track around the wheels used to drive the vehicles.
 The company expanded first into the wider farming and construction industries, into military vehicles and then into electronic guidance systems for agricultural vehicles.
 Caterpillar then began offering their own finance and insurance terms to buyers, rather than through a 3rd party finance company.
 Eventually, the company started to license the Caterpillar brand to other products.
 Now, we see products like clothing, boots, watches and, of course, mobile phones.
+And this brings us to the review for the Cat S31.

 The first Cat cell phone appeared in 2012.
 All Cat phones are made by the Bullitt Group, a company specializing in manufacturing products under license for global brands.
 The Cat range was designed and developed to match the reputation Caterpillar already had for producing tough products.
 As a result, the phones produced all have high levels of protection built in, together with features specific to heavy industry uses.